pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``server schema`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``server schema`` command returns information on the :ref:'schemas
-<schema>' in the namespace(s) of the :term:`current connection` WBEM server.
+The ``server schema`` command returns information on the :ref:'schemas <schema>' in the namespace(s) of the :term:`current connection` WBEM server.

-The overview reports a summary by namespace of this information and the detail view (``server schema --detail``) reports the information for each :ref:`Schema` in the namespace.
+The overview reports a summary by namespace of this information and the detail view (``server schema --detail``) reports the information for each :ref:`schema` in the namespace.

-For each schema in each namespace, the report provides information on the :ref:`Schema` schema version (maximum qualifier 'Version' for classes in that schema) whether the :ref:`Schema` has experimental classes, and the number of classes in the :ref:`schema`.
+For each schema in each namespace, the report provides information on the :ref:`CIM Schema` version (maximum qualifier 'Version' for classes in that schema) whether the :ref:`schemas <schema>` have experimental classes, and the number of classes in each :ref:`schema` and :ref:`CIM Schema`.

-Pywbemcli determines the version of the :ref:`Schema` by finding the highest value of the Version qualifier on any of the classes in the namespace that are in that :ref:`schema`
+Pywbemcli determines the version of the :ref:`CIM Schema` by finding the highest value of the ``Version`` qualifier on any of the classes in the namespace that are in that :ref:`schema`

 There are two report outputs possible: